Codecademy/docs/content/sql/concepts/operators/terms/and/and.md

 ---
-Title: "AND"
+Title: 'AND'
-Description: "A logical test that will only include rows where both conditions are true."
+Description: 'A logical test that will only include rows where both conditions are true.'
 Subjects:
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Database"
+  - 'Database'
-  - "Queries"
+  - 'Queries'
-  - "Tables"
+  - 'Tables'
-  - "PostgreSQL"
+  - 'PostgreSQL'
-  - "MySQL"
+  - 'MySQL'
-  - "SQLite"
+  - 'SQLite'
 CatalogContent:
-  - "learn-sql"
+  - 'learn-sql'
-  - "paths/analyze-data-with-sql"
+  - 'paths/analyze-data-with-sql'
-  - "paths/design-databases-with-postgresql"
+  - 'paths/design-databases-with-postgresql'
 ---

 A logical test that will only include rows where both conditions are true.